Eastt123/ShotaBasilaia/README.md

-# Endpoing must be run on http://localhost:4000/
+# Endpoint must be run on http://localhost:4000/